luinunes13/luinunes13/README.md

 <br><br>
 I am a highly analytical professional currently pursuing a Higher Diploma in Science in Computing, eager to transition my career into the tech industry.
 I have a passion for exploring and studying new technologies and programming innovations.

 During my career as a Fashion Product Designer, I developed advanced attention to detail and visual design skills.
-I also acquired a wide range of transferable skills directly applicable to the IT sector, including a strong focus on putting consumers and users first.
+I also acquired a wide range of transferable skills directly applicable to the IT sector, including a strong focus on putting users first.
 I am adept at analyzing consumer data and behavioral insights to inform design decisions.

 To enhance my professional skills and satisfy my quest for continuous learning, I have pursued a Diploma in UX Design and a Higher Diploma in Science in Computing.
 Through these programs, I have gained hands-on experience across various technology domains in demanding projects.
-These experiences have expanded my knowledge in areas such as Object-Oriented Software Engineering, Software Development, Computer Architecture, Operating Systems and Networks, Data Structures, Algorithms, Advanced Programming, UX Design, and User Experience.
+These experiences have expanded my knowledge in areas such as Object-Oriented Software Engineering, Software Development, Computer Architecture, Operating Systems and Networks, Data Structures, Algorithms, Advanced Programming, User Research, and User Experience.

-Feel free to reach out to me—I would be happy to connect!
+Feel free to reach out to me, and I would be happy to connect!
 ##

 **Currently,**